4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 5.1.2 Level 2: Active Multi-Agency Management

-Cases should be managed at level 2 where the offender:
+Cases should be managed at level 2 where

 5.1.3 Level 3: Active Enhanced Multi-Agency Management